 10. Avatar (2009)

 This James Cameron CGI Fest primarily takes place in an alien planet called Pandora.
-And space fiction arms the director with a liberty to fully use his imagination and delve into surreal imagery.
+And space fiction arms the director with the liberty to fully use his imagination and delve into surreal imagery.
 Cameron unleashes his vision at every juncture to create a mesmerising new world of his.
-Also, as per Cameron, the blue skin of the natives of Pandora was a thematic point against the importance given to skin colour on our own planet.
+Also, as per Cameron, the blue skin of the natives of Pandora was a thematic point against the importance given to skin color on our own planet.
 Conscious aesthetic decisions meet technical brilliance to create this grandiose affair.

 Read More: Best Movie Weapons of All Time